 Classification Models

 supports classification models that involve understanding and grouping large data sets into preset categories or subpopulations.
-With the help of pre-classified training data sets, machine learning classification models leverage a wide range of algorithms to classify future data sets into respective and relevant categories.
+With the help of pre-classified training data sets, machine learning classification models leverage various algorithms to classify future data sets into respective and relevant categories.

 Model Type: K NEAREST NEIGHBORS